RadicaDev/radica-contracts/README.md

 npx hardhat node --hostname 0.0.0.0
 ```

+> [!NOTE]
-> **_Note:_** The `--hostname` flag is used to allow connections from other devices on the network.
+> The `--hostname` flag is used to allow connections from other devices on the network.
 If you do not want to use the mobile app, you can omit this flag.

 In a new terminal, deploy the contracts to the local blockchain.